What is the Prado Museum?

 There are also numerous paintings by Murillo, including La Immaculada Concepción de Soult in Room XXVIII.

 The Prado has about 120 paintings by Goya, the best of his portraits being found here, including the Maja Vestida, the Maja Desnuda, and the Family of Charles IV.
-Goya’s well-known tapestry designs are housed also at the Prado and you will also find here has the famous painting Tres de Mayo 1808 (Shoot-
+Goya’s well-known tapestry designs are housed also at the Prado and you will also find here the famous painting Tres de Mayo 1808 (Shoot-

 g of Insurgents).
 The Pinturas Negras (black paintings) are well-represented with an extensive collection of drawings by the artist.

-From the Italian School of the 15C there are paintings by Fra Angélico (Annunciation) , by Mantegna (Death of the Virgin) and by Antonello da Messina (Body of Christ).
+From the Italian School of the 15C, there are paintings by Fra Angélico (Annunciation), by Mantegna (Death of the Virgin), and by Antonello da Messina (Body of Christ).
 There are 8 paintings by Raphael, including the Madonna with the Fish and a portrait of a cardinal.

 The Venetian School is represented by Giorgione, Tintoretto, Paolo Veronese and both Tiepolos.
-There are about 40 paintings by Titian, including the equestrian portrait of Charles V, the portraits of Charles V and Philip II, Venus and Adonis and Danae.
+There are about 40 paintings by Titian, including the equestrian portrait of Charles V, the portraits of Charles V and Philip II, Venus, and Adonis and Danae.

 The early Dutch School is represented too and paintings include Bosch’s most famous work, the triptych The Garden of Delights.

-The German School is represented by Albrecht Dürer’s famous works: Self-portrait, Adam and Eve, Portrait of an Unknown, Man and also by the paintings of Lucas Cranach and Hans Baldung.
+The German School is represented by Albrecht Dürer’s famous works: Self-portrait, Adam and Eve, Portrait of an Unknown, Man, and also by the paintings of Lucas Cranach and Hans Baldung.

 The Flemish School is represented by 86 paintings, including the work of Rubens, for example, such beautiful later works as the Three Graces and the Garden of Love and Peasant Dance.

 Of the 20 paintings by Anton van Dyke two of his most beautiful, Arrest of Christ and The Brazen Serpent are at the Prado.
 Jakob Jordaen’s Family Portrait is one of the artist’s best works.
-Jan Breughel is also represented by several works..
+Jan Breughel is also represented by several works.

 The Prado has one of Rembrandt‘s best-known pictures, Queen Artemisia.

 The French School of the 17&18C is represented by paintings of Nicolas Poussin, Claude Lorrain, J.A.
-Watteau and others.
+Watteau, and others.

-Representing the English School are paintings by Thomas Lawrence, Gainsborough, Henry Raeburn and George Romney.
+Representing the English School are paintings by Thomas Lawrence, Gainsborough, Henry Raeburn, and George Romney.